Septin-4

-Septin 4 is a protein that in humans is encoded by the gene SEPTIN4.
+Septin-4 is a protein that in humans is encoded by the gene SEPTIN4 (previously SEPT4).
 The gene is 2,698 base pairs long, contains one gt-ag intron, and is oriented on the minus strand of DNA.
 The pre-messenger has 2 exons, and the predicted protein is 570 amino acids long.
 There are currently no experimental structures for the SEPTIN4 gene product with a sequence identity >90%.

 Protein properties

 Although SEPTIN4 is predicted to be an intracellular protein, its exact location is unknown.
 There is some confidence that the subcellular locations of SEPTIN4 include the cytosol, the nucleus, and mitochondrion.
 C17orf47 contains a domain of unknown function DUF4655, which has a length characteristic of that DUF family There are three predicted regions of low complexity in SEPTIN4.
 These regions of low complexity may contain stress-response related terms which involve flexible binding for specific functions.
 There are three known polymorphic SNPs in SEPTIN4.
 There are 6 sites of post-translational modification supported by multiple records, according to Phosphosite.

 The gene is 2,698 base pairs long, contains one gt-ag intron, and is oriented on the minus strand of DNA.
 The pre-messenger has 2 exons, and the predicted protein is 570 amino acids long.
 There are currently no experimental structures for the SEPTIN4 gene product with a sequence identity >90%.